 - This molecule, may be able to completely inoculate the patient.
 This is especially true if the treatment goes along with chemotherapy for a more effective treatment.

 By doing this, this molecule destroys the tumors and the disease regresses.

 Expectations for the future

-We are still waiting for the long-awaited jump to clinical trials.
+We’re still waiting for the long-awaited jump to clinical trials.
 After all, there are ovarian and pancreatic cancer patients who are waiting for a cure for their disease.

 At the moment, this molecule has been called MYD1-72.
 Scientists hope that it may provide the following benefits:

 - It may be offered as a less aggressive, complementary therapy.
-Patients’ kidneys and immune systems won’t be as affected by treatment with this molecule.
+Patients’ kidneys and immune systems won’t be as affected by the treatment with this molecule.

-- MYD1-72 has lead to a 95% for diseases that are not in the advanced stage in animals.
+- MYD1-72 has lead to a 95% reduction for diseases that are not in the advanced stage in animals.

 - In cases of advanced, metastasized cancer, the success rate is 51%.
 However, in more severe cases, doctors would still opt for a combination with chemotherapy to reduce the cancer’s ability to function.